tdobson/recipe-book/recipes/veggie-chilli.md

 - If you need to leave it for a couple of hours before eating, that's fine.
 - The consistency can be adjusted to your preference - blend more for a smoother chilli, or less for a chunkier texture.

-## Storage
-Not specified in the transcript, but chilli typically stores well in the refrigerator for several days.

-## Nutritional Information
-Not provided in the transcript.